austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Spent all day cleaning up the front end of jobsort

 **Thoughts**: It feels good finally splitting up my App component into multiple components and actually using props.
 Unfortunately, it takes a ton of time, but I know that it's good experience.
 It's going to be rough doing this for all my projects, but I'll feel a lot better about sharing my code when I'm done.

+### Day 225: January 8, 2018

+**Today's Progress**: Applied to 12 jobs, fixed jobsortio, made minor changes to portfolio

+**Thoughts**: I need to set goals for January and stick to it.
+After refactoring jobsort, I'm not sure that I want/need to refactor my other projects as well.
+I think I should first apply to > 40 jobs, and then wait to see if I get any calls.
+That will help guide me towards my next move.